wwarthen/RomWBW/Tools/unix/zxcc/ReadMe.txt

 January 9, 2022

-- Running zxcc under WSL (Windows Subsystem for Linux) was gererating output that was correct but did not match standard Windows or Linux runs.
+- Running zxcc under WSL (Windows Subsystem for Linux) was generating output that was correct but did not match standard Windows or Linux runs.
 This turned out to be an assumption in a few places in the code that reading into a buffer would not modify the area of the buffer that was beyond